GainSec/SectorMap/README.md

   <img src="docs/assets/sectormap-logo-transparent.png" alt="SectorMap" width="720">
 </p>

-SectorMap is a local-first archive browser for security datasets.
+SectorMap is a local-first archive browser for datasets.
 This release bundle packages the **web app only**: the cinematic `Main Operations` / `Galaxy View` interface, the `Manage` dashboard, SQLite-backed search, export, and multi-database management.

 This bundle does **not** include the iOS app and does **not** ship with a live dataset.